Every night, we jump into bed intending to get better sleep. But night after night, it feels like we fall victim to our own bad habits.

 Going to bed stressed is a surefire way to stay up all night.
 Instead, allocate some time for yourself beforehand so you can properly unwind.

 Treat yourself to something that makes you feel good, whether that’s a warm bubble bath, a meditation session, or reading a book that distracts your mind from the day’s stresses.
 If you often find yourself lying awake because of anxious thoughts, try journaling to clear your mind.
+If you need help choosing, consider looking for the best mattress brand reviews or ask a close friend.

 Getting better sleep doesn’t have to be a faraway dream.
 The most efficient way to get started is by making small adjustments to your regular routine and adopting healthier habits.